“CFOs want, and say they need, a prime seat at the table when setting strategy.” – WSJ

 Being a top finance chief holds a lot of pressure, and in this new economic climate, they don’t want to just manage finances or operations, their desire to take on more responsibility extends into improving the long-term strategic market position their company holds.

-‘While the economic landscape may be tamer, the pressures on finance chiefs and their companies to perform continue to mount.’
-With everything from cyber security threats, retaining talent to capital allocation are keeping CFOs up at night.
+‘While the economic landscape may be tamer, the pressures on finance chiefs and their companies to perform continue to mount,’ with everything from cyber security threats, retaining talent, and capital allocation keeping CFOs up at night.

 Here are five things that will keep them happy.